ATOMScience-org/AMPL/atomsci/ddm/docs/source/tutorials/09_visualizations_of_model_performance.rst

 to try training a new model that has better recall without sacrificing too much precision.
-One way to do this is to change the ``model_choice_score_type`` parameter to optimize the number of training epochs for a metric that balances precision and recall. |accuracy|
-and the |mcc| are two such
-metrics often used for this purpose.
+One way to do this is to change the ``model_choice_score_type`` parameter to optimize the number of training epochs for a metric that balances precision and recall. `Balanced accuracy <https://scikit-learn.org/stable/modules/model_evaluation.html#balanced-accuracy-score>`_ and the `Matthews correlation coefficient (MCC) <https://en.wikipedia.org/wiki/Phi_coefficient>`_  are two such metrics often used for this purpose.
 We'll try out using the ``MCC``, with all other parameters left the same.